 From my own experiences, I believe it's widespread for women to use children as a weapon to exact revenge against the ex during, and after, divorce proceedings.

 My son was being tutored on what to say to me (did you ever hear a 7-year-old respond ‘I’m not comfortable talking about that’ when asked a question?) and being instructed to call me by my first name and not ‘dad.’
-I grew tired of making phone calls that weren’t answered, or of being put on hold and the child not coming to the phone, and of cancelled visits.
-It was heartbreaking seeing the child slip away from me, little by little.
+I grew tired of making phone calls that weren’t answered, or of being put on hold and the child not coming to the phone, and of canceled visits.

 I was often worried what would happen if she started to make untrue claims that I had (for example) abused the child.
 When he fell over and scraped his arm when he was with me, I was advised by my attorney to go to all the trouble of going to the doctor, having the scrape bandaged and so on, just to legally cover myself in case she would claim that it had in fact been intentionally caused.

 While on the lookout for anything that could be used against me, all the while constantly being told I was a bad person, a bad father, and all my involvement with my son was systematically stripped away.
 The whole process became a painful sham.

 I eventually reached a crossroads with four paths.
 Some men commit suicide because they can’t handle the anguish.
 Others resort to violence and anger against the ex-wife.
-The thirds set take the difficult road, and sacrifice years of their happiness, battling on a hopeless battle with the ex, just to maintain some sort of contact with the kids.
+Others take the difficult road, and sacrifice years of their happiness, battling on a hopeless battle with the ex, just to maintain some sort of contact with the kids.
 The fourth way, is to simply give up, and decide that the cost to the child through seeing the conflict, and to oneself, is too high.

 I considered all the above paths for a long time and was tempted by more than a few of them.
 In the end, I walked away from all contact with my child more than two years ago.

 But no, she is still the same bitter and vengeful baggage that she always was.
 Rather than attempting to discuss things and put things on the right track, she is willing to communicate in writing only.

 You’re just getting used to having them around, and they are gone.
 It’s like having a wound that never heals.
 Like a band-aid being ripped off over and over.
 The pain never really went away.

-During those days, I used to recall these lines from shakespeare’s King John:
+During those days, I used to recall these lines from Shakespeare's King John: